zunohoang/esp32-aptos-sdk/HACKATHON_README.md

 ---

-_Thank you to the Aptos team and GM Vietnam 2025 for creating this opportunity to contribute to this amazing ecosystem! 🚀_
+_Thank you to the Aptos team and GM Vietnam 2025 for creating this opportunity to contribute to this amazing ecosystem!_